hopehpc/hope-singularity/docs/admin/repository-structure.md

 This directory contains all of the Singularity Image Files (sif files) that are used on the cluster.
 Its contents are included in the `.gitignore` file and are not published to GitHub; it's included as a bare repository for convenience.

 ### slurm-examples
 This directory contains example Slurm job submission scripts for various programs.
-Each program has its own subdirectory; each subdirectory contains `.sbatch` scripts and other files or scripts that are used.
+Each program has its own subdirectory; each subdirectory contains `.sbatch` scripts and other files or scripts that are used.<br><br>

 ## Other Important Files

 ### .gitignore
 This file contains a list of files or directories within the repository to be ignored by Git.
-It should contain at least one entry for all of the sif files: `image-files/*.sif'.
+It should contain at least one entry for all of the sif files: `image-files/*.sif`.
 Any tarballs or licensed software should be included here.

+### globals.sh
+This file contains variables that are used by other scripts within the repository.